fanf2/draft-dnsop-sha-ll-not/draft.md

 designed to be.
 Over the last 5 years there has been a series of increasingly powerful demonstrations that SHA-1's weaknesses can be exploited in practice.
-In January 2020, Gaëtan Leurent and Thomas Peyrin announced a chosen-prefix collision for SHA-1 [SHA-MBLES].
+In January 2020, Gaëtan Leurent and Thomas Peyrin announced a chosen-prefix collision for SHA-1 [SHA-mbles].
 This was the first practical break of SHA-1 as used in cryptographic signatures.

 DNSSEC uses cryptographic signatures to authenticate DNS data.
-Its signature algorithms include RSASHA1 (5) and RSASHA1-NSEC3-SHA1 (7) which are vulnerable to chosen-prefix collisions in SHA-1, as described in section (#collide).
-This document deprecates these vulnerable algorithms (#deprecate).
+Its signature algorithms [@?DNSKEY-IANA] include RSASHA1 (5) and RSASHA1-NSEC3-SHA1 (7) which are vulnerable to chosen-prefix collisions in SHA-1, as described in (#collide).
+This document deprecates these vulnerable algorithms ((#deprecate)).

 SHA-1 has been deprecated in other situations for several years (see (#timeline)).
-This document's timetable for deprecating SHA-1 in DNSSEC is based on those examples, adapted for the particulars of the DNS.
-Section (#seccons) discusses the trade-offs between speed and security.
+This document's timetable for deprecating SHA-1 in DNSSEC ((#deprecate)) is based on those examples, adapted for the particulars of the DNS. (#seccons) discusses the trade-offs between speed and security.

-As
+A collision attack can be used against DNSSEC in a number of ways, some of which are explored in (#attack).
+Certain weaknesses in the way DNSSEC is sometimes deployed can make collision attacks easier to carry out, or make their consequences more severe.
+Although the only sure way to protect against collision attacks is to use a secure algorithm ((#deprecate)), (#harden) and (#attack) outline some partial mitigations.

 The DNS uses SHA-1 for a number of other less vulnerable purposes, as outlined in section (#otherr).